tjluoma/restartpowerfailure/README.md

 OS X has a setting which is designed to automatically restart a Mac if the power goes out.
 However, for some reason this feature keeps getting set to “off” even after the user has set it “on”.
-In order to alleviate that problem, this script (and a launchd plist) will check periodically to make sure that the setting has not been turned “off” and if it has been, then it will be turned back on.
+In order to alleviate that problem, this script (and a launchd plist) will periodically tell the computer to turn that feature on.
+(If the setting was already on, it will stay on; if it was not on, it will be enabled.)

+## Check Before Usage

-_Note:_ some Macs, such as the MacBook (Retina, 12-inch, Early 2015), do not support this feature.
+Some Macs, such as the MacBook (Retina, 12-inch, Early 2015), do not support this feature.
 Look for a setting in **System Preferences.app** under “Energy Saver” for a setting like the one shown above.

+You can also run this command in Terminal:

+	`sudo /usr/sbin/systemsetup -setrestartpowerfailure on`

+You should see

+	`setrestartpowerfailure: On`

+If you see

+	`Restart After Power Failure: Not supported on this machine.`

+then you should not use this script (no harm will be done, it’s just not useful.

 ## Requires Administrator Permissions